serge-sans-paille/pythran-stories/content/2016-05-25-broadcasting.md

 ...     return res
 ```

-We can then rerun the previous benchmark, with these two functions
+We can then rerun the previous benchmark, with these two functions:

 ```python